Seedynutri/Grace_Portfolio/README.md

 <a href="https://linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=grace-f-ayetigbo"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm a Registered Dietitian and Digital Health Strategist who specialises in the health and wellness tech space.
+I'm a Registered Dietitian and Marketing Strategist with over 4 years of experience driving growth for healthcare, health-tech, and wellness brands.
 I help brands scale their business by bridging the gap between clinical expertise and digital strategy.
+Proven success in patient‑centric campaigns, SEO, paid ads, and social media strategy.
+Skilled in HubSpot, Google Analytics, and Meta Ads Manager, delivering measurable ROI and brand visibility.
 I leverage data-driven content and innovative technology to ensure that genuine health knowledge reaches a wider audience, builds brand credibility, and drives measurable growth.

 ## Objective

-My journey in nutrition science has led me to develop a passion for digital innovation using new technologies, and I am now eager to transform wellness practice into a scalable, high-value consulting business that serves the health and wellness tech industry.
+My journey in nutrition science has led me to develop a passion for digital innovation using new technologies, and I am now eager to transform health and wellness brand into a scalable, high-value business that serves the health and wellness tech industry.

 ## Skills